IanO7/Advanced-Driving-Assistance/README.md

 ### 4. Visualization
 - The original frame and the colorized depth map (with bounding boxes and a colorbar) are displayed side by side for intuitive understanding.
 - Alerts are overlaid on the video feed for immediate feedback.
+- A horizontal yellow guide line is drawn 10% from the bottom of the live display to help you align the vehicle's bonnet (hood) just below it.
+This improves real-world depth estimation.
+The line is only visible in the live display, not in saved videos, and is not part of the actual video (just output).

 ## Why Depth Map Instead of Pixel-Based (2D) Approaches?